abutala/water-tracking/README.md

 # water-tracking and other IoT automata
-Primary function:
+### Primary function:
 IoT integration between Tuya smart switch and Rach.io irrigation control to track and alert on water consumption
 * Poll data from Tuya and Rach.io
 * Postprocessing to understand usage
 * Http service for plotting data
 * Email monitoring if current (short term filtered) rates exceed historical rates

-Secondary function:
+### Secondary functions:
-Simple script for monitoring Foscam IP cameras and Windows desktop, and reboot on demand with email reporting.
-Also manage ftp folder.
+* Simple script for monitoring Foscam IP cameras and Windows desktop, and reboot on demand with email reporting.

-Ternary (still in experimentation):
+* Manage log rotation on foscam videos ftp folder.
-Image classifier for garage door status with email reporting
+* Image classifier for garage door status with email reporting

-Project Timelines:
+## Project Timelines:
 * 08-10-2018: Initial concept for water-monitoring after n-th breakage of drip irrigation and many days of wasted water.
 * 08-22-2018: Buy smart switches with energy monitoring (aka: Tuya)
 * 08-25-2018: Energy monitor cli scraper tested